TU Delft OPEN Policies

 Copyright on teaching materials produced by you as a teacher of TU Delft is owned by the employer and can therefore be used as such for education and research purposes, unless other arrangements have been made.
 Although the exploitation rights of teaching materials may be vested with TU Delft, you always keep your moral rights, for example the right to be cited as the author of the publication.

 1.5.
 Royalties and, other author and reviewer incentives

 TU Delft OPEN Publishing has a clear policy regarding the remuneration of its authors.
-As a non-profit publisher and service provider, we refrain from any form of royalties for authors.
-There are no revenues for TU Delft OPEN Publishing itself in the business plan as all the direct costs are covered by an annual allocated budget which is based on a lump sum arrangement in which parties contribute.
+As a non-for-profit publisher and service provider, we refrain from any form of royalties for authors.

 1.6.
 Article Types